 - Be a high school senior

-- Achieve a composite ACT score of 24 or above or a composite SAT score of 1090 or above
+- Achieve a composite ACT score of 24 or above or an equivalent composite SAT score

 - Possess a minimum high school grade point average of 3.2